-Unlike most gallery based art collections, these works of art are spread throughout the ARIA property which also includes the Vdara Hotel, Veer Towers, and The Shops at Crystals.
+Unlike most gallery-based art collections, these works of art are spread throughout the entire ARIA property, which also includes the Vdara Hotel, Veer Towers, and The Shops at Crystals.
 All can be accessed on a walking tour of the property.

 The Bellagio, on the other hand, has its own assortment of cultural activities for more subdued tastes.

-Exclusive to the Bellagio is their Gallery of Fine Art which features the work of famous artists and spans the range of artistic styles.
+Exclusive to the Bellagio is their Gallery of Fine Art, which features the work of famous artists and spans a range of artistic styles.
 Bellagio also boasts a terrific conservatory and botanical garden that can give you an escape from all the hullabaloo inside the gaming rooms and bars.

 This is one area where the Bellagio and the ARIA really differ.
 The ARIA does not have any major shows on the property, while the Bellagio is home to one of the best and biggest shows in Vegas.